totallyquiche/CRUDy/README.md

 Feedback is still welcome!
 You can even open up a Pull Request if you'd like. :smile:

 ## Features
-- Routing
-- Templating
-- Testing
 - Autoloading
-- MVC architecture
 - Custom environment variables (.env)
 - Database connection abstraction
+- MVC architecture
+- Routing
+- Templates and Caching
+- Testing

 ## Getting Started